boucadair/CATS-framework/draft-ldbc-cats-framework.md

   : An offering that is made available by a provider by orchestrating a set of resources (networking, compute, storage, etc.).
   : Which and how these resources are solicited is part of the service logic which is internal to the provider, e.g., these resources may be:

     * Exposed by one or multiple processes (a.k.a.
-Service Functions (SFs) {{?RFC7665}})
+Service Functions (SFs) {{?RFC7665}}).
-    * Provided by virtual instances, physical, or a combination thereof
+    * Provided by virtual instances, physical, or a combination thereof.
-    * Hosted within the same or distinct nodes
+    * Hosted within the same or distinct nodes.
-    * Hosted within the same or multiple service sites
+    * Hosted within the same or multiple service sites.
-    * Chained to provide a service using a variety of means (e.g., SFC)
+    * Chained to provide a service using a variety of means.

   : How a service is structured is out of the scope of CATS.
   : The same service can be provided in many locations; each of them constitutes a service instance.